|

 A statue of Art Rooney, founder of the

-Pittsburgh Steelers and a man revered by the City, sits outside Heinz Field.
+Pittsburgh Steelers and a man revered by the City, sits outside the stadium.

 It is the only monument on the complex and one of only two remaining relics